demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 Usually, you need to create your own application via Azure Portal and to set the API permissions, this is a self-deployed application.
 Alternatively, XSOAR/XSIAM suggests another solution where you can use the application XSOAR/XSIAM builds for you, this is the Cortex XSOAR application.
 In addition, for environments running within Azure, you can authenticate using Azure Managed Identities, which allow XSOAR/XSIAM to access Azure resources securely without managing credentials manually.

-Therefore, there are three application authentication methods available:
+Therefore, three application authentication methods are available:

 1. [Cortex XSOAR Application](#cortex-xsoar-application)
 2. [Self Deployed Application](#self-deployed-application)
 3. [Azure Managed Identities](#azure-managed-identities-authentication)

-You must use one of those authentication methods.
+You must use one of these authentication methods.

 # Cortex XSOAR Application
 In this method, you grant consent for the Cortex XSOAR multi-tenant application to access your data.
 The application is maintained by Cortex XSOAR.
-Depending on the integration, this requires either admin consent to [get access without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service) or user consent to [get access on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).
+Depending on the integration, this requires either admin consent to [access data without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service) or user consent to [access data on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).

 **Note**: This method requires that you give consent to all permissions requested by the application.